Conniekoh/Airbnb_price_prediction/README.md

 ___
 # Description
-This project was completed by Connie Koh in partial fulfillment of APANPS5200: Applied Analytics Frameworksand Methods I, Spring 2021.
-This project is a listing of over 41,739 Airbnb rentals in New York City.
+This project was completed by Connie Koh in partial fulfillment of APANPS5200: Applied Analytics Frameworksand Methods I. This project is a listing of over 41,739 Airbnb rentals in New York City.
 The goal of this project is to predict the price for a rental using 97 variables on the property, host, and past reviews.
 ___
 # Goal
 To predict price of an Airbnb rental.
 Generate a prediction for each id in scoringData.csv.